BardicDefense/purple-hack/testtexoutput.md

 Stabling, per day 1sp
 Wagon 1,200sp

-**Barding**: Animal armor.
-The cost is equal to four times the cost of a normal human-sized armor set of the same type and provides the same AC benefit.
-Encumbers a mount just as armor does for characters.
+**Barding**: Animal armour.
+The cost is equal to four times the cost of a normal human-sized armour set of the same type and provides the same AC benefit.
+Encumbers a mount just as armour does for characters.

 **Cart**: Open, road-bound, two-wheeled vehicle.
 Pulled by 1-2 beasts of burden.
 Capacity: 2x of the animals drawing it.